-As Needed In-depth study of a particular author, movement, genre, theme or issue.
+In-depth study of a particular author, movement, genre, theme or issue.
+Discussion will further comprehension of topics as well as reinforce grammar, pronunciation, and other communication skills.
 May be repeated for credit when the topic changes.
 Conducted in Spanish.
 Prerequisite: SP 304.